Cannaregio and The Ghetto: the district of Marco Polo and Tintoretto

-We’ll ‘get lost’ through a mostly off-the-beaten track area and absorb the authentic Venetian ambiance.
-We’ll pass by the Jesuit church boasting the grandest façade ever built in Venice.
-It houses one of the richest indoor decoration ever where one of Titian’s greatest works, ‘The Martyrdom of San Laurence’, which is now on display after its painstaking restoration.
+We’ll ‘get lost’ through a mostly off-the-beaten track area and absorb the authentic Venetian atmosphere.
+We will pass by the Jesuit church boasting the grandest façade ever built in Venice.
+It houses one of the richest indoor decorations ever, where one of Tiziano’s greatest works – ‘The Martyrdom of San Laurence’ – is now on display after its painstaking restoration.

-In our walk in this Cannaregio itinerary we’ll also enjoy a great view over the Lagoona as we’ll walk briefly along the most northern promenade of Venice.
-And now deep into Cannaregio we get to the parish of Madonna dell’Orto, the right place to praise Tintoretto who left numerous great masterpieces inside the same church where he is buried.
+In our walk in this Cannaregio itinerary we’ll also enjoy a great view over the Laguna as we’ll walk briefly along the most northern promenade of Venice.
+And now deep into Cannaregio, we get to the parish of Madonna dell’Orto, the right place to praise Tintoretto who left numerous great masterpieces inside the same church where he is buried.

 GET IN TOUCH

 WHICH VENICE WILL YOU DISCOVER?

 These tours are intended for first time visitors who wish to become acquainted with Venice’s main sights and landmarks, gaining an overall picture of its history and modern-day life.

 Art, in all forms has been a unique ingredient of Venice’s success.
 Discover the magnificence of the grand Venetian architects and painters.
 For the ones that live in the now the contemporary art, contemporary architecture and the truly authentic glass studios where masters are at work.